UVA Student Detained in North Korea Has Died

 We thank everyone around the world who has kept him and our family in their thoughts and prayers.
 We are at peace and at home too.

-North Korea claimed that Warmbier had been in a coma for more than a year, after contracting botulism and taking a sleeping pill, an explanation his family has rejected.
-Doctors are not clear exactly what brought on his condition, though scans showed loss of tissue in all parts of his brain, reported CBS 2.
+North Korea claimed that Warmbier had been in a coma for more than a year, after contracting botulism and from taking a sleeping pill, an explanation his family has rejected.
+Doctors are not clear exactly what brought on his condition, though scans showed loss of tissue in all parts of his brain, reports CBS News.